RishuK/grace-hopper-2024-ai-chatbot/exercise-1-chatbot-rag-pdf/README.md

 ### Excercise execution

-#### Prepare yourself with concepts
-What is RAG?
-What is LLM?
-What is vector DB?
-What are embeddings?

 #### Building RAG chat-bot
 We will build a RAG-based chat application which will answer questions based on PDF document you will upload.
 We will use Langchain, [Ollama](https://ollama.com/) and Streamlit UI